 Hi Vijay.
 You hold Ambika cotton and I tried to research about the company business.
 I was not able to gather much information about it.
 60% of the revenue comes from the export and they export yarn for Premium shirting segment.

 Buffet says buy wonderful businesses.
-How can we confirm that Ambika business is wonderful business?
+How can we confirm that Ambika business is a wonderful business?

 Thanks for writing to me!